Zoran Mušič (Bukovica, 1909 – Venice, 2005) is the

 standing out are his self-portraits in old age and Venetian land- and

 The exhibition's audio guide features descriptions of the artist's pictures and graphic cycles.
-Available in the Gallery Shop in Slovenian, English, Italian, French and German.
+Available in the Gallery Shop in Slovenian, English and Italian.

 New installation, from 10 June onwards